 I love what I do and I plan to keep doing it even if I stop making money.
 But money is good.
-For one thing, it means I can hire a babysitter, which frees time in my schedule to invest in this site.
+For one thing, it means I can hire a part-time nanny, which frees time in my schedule to invest in this site.
 And if I can contribute financially to my family while staying home with my kid, that sweetens the deal even more.

 That’s where you come in.
 I know I’ve asked for your help before, and I will continue to remind you from time to time how important your support is and how much I appreciate it.
-Here are a few ways you can lend you support to DW or whatever blog(s) you hope to see stick around for a very long time.
+Here are a few ways you can lend your support to DW or whatever blog(s) you hope to see stick around for a very long time.

 1. SHARE THE CONTENT.
 This one is huge.
 The main way for many sites, including this one, to make money is through ad revenue.
 I don’t make ad revenue unless I have readers.
 I don’t get new readers unless they know this site exists.
 The very best way for people to learn about this site is by people like you sharing content with your friends, co-workers, blog readers, and fellow internetters.
-So if you like what you read here and want to see the site grow and succeed, share stuff on Facebook (like me on Facebook, if you haven’t already), Tweet my posts, pin stuff on Pinterest, submit content to Reddit and Digg and Fark and whatever other aggregator site you like.
+So if you like what you read here and want to see the site grow and succeed, share stuff on Facebook (like DW [and my posts!] on Facebook; more likes mean more people see the posts, which increases traffic, which increases revenue, which enables me to keep the site going), Tweet my posts, pin stuff on Pinterest, submit content to Reddit and Digg and Fark and whatever other aggregator site you like.

 Again, thank you so much to everyone who has and continues to support this site in ways big and small.
 It means more than you know.
-I hope to be doing this for a very long time and your support keeps me going, both financially and (especially) emotionally.
+I hope to be doing this for a very long time and your support keeps me going, both financially and emotionally.
 Thank you!!!